 In this week’s episode, my friend Amy Nielsen is back on the show.
 Amy is an autism Mom and was on a few months back.
 We were talking about her journey as an autism parent.
 We discussed how COVID was impacting their lives at the time.
 We also talked about what she and her husband were going to do for the upcoming school year.

 Since that episode, her youngest tested positive for COVID.
 Her husband tested positive for COVID as well.
 She’s back to share their story, raise awareness, and talk about her family’s experience with COVID.
 Can you imagine trying to isolate a very young autistic child?

 We also talk about some other issues impacting the autism community.
 This is a very important episode and I ask that you please listen and share.

-Amy is a former educator with seventeen years experience.
-Her educational background includes teaching second grade, elementary media specialist, middle school television production teacher and middle school media specialist.
+Amy is a former educator with seventeen years of experience.
+Her educational background includes teaching second grade, elementary media specialist, middle school television production teacher, and middle school media specialist.

 After her fourth child was diagnosed with ADHD and Autism Spectrum Disorder, she left her full-time teaching career so she would have the flexibility to meet the demands of this special parenting role.

 Amy runs the Big Abilities Blog and Podcast.
 I am also a freelance writer for Playground Magazine , contributing author at The Mighty. author of the book It Takes a Village: Get Your Hands Dirty and Build Yours From the Ground Up and Parent Advocate and Early Intervention Specialist at Collaborative Corner for Exceptional Children.

 Please remember that self-care is more important than ever.
 It’s not easy but we have to do our best to look after ourselves, especially during these turbulent and uncertain times.

 Please listen and share with anyone that could benefit.